efene/efene.github.io/source/templates.rst

 Templates
 =========

 Providing a simple "getting started" experience is part of the efene project, for this we focus on documentation, support, error messages but also on templates so you can get started quickly using the best practices from the community.

-For this, efene mantains official rebar3 templates that you can use to create a wide variety of projects, here we will give a brief description of each, what's for and how to install it and use it.
+For this, efene mantains official rebar3 templates that you can use to create a wide variety of projects, here we will give a brief description of each, what they're for and how to install and use them.

 Initial Setup Common to All Templates
 -------------------------------------